-We implemented and evaluated PD-Ros on a Nvidia Xavier NX development kit, equipped with a 6-core Nvidia Carmel ARMv8.2 64-bit CPU and 8GB RAM.
-It also has a 384 core GPU with 48 tensor cores that makes it ideal for heavy video processing.
-This hardware is similar to that found as the companion boards on many commercial drones.
+is similar to that found as the companion boards on many commercial drones.
 We chose this development kit because it is equipped with the TrustZone and has an open and programmable secure world.
-We configured the secure world to run the Trusty TEE [52], which allows for easy development of trusted applications.
-The normal world runs Linux for Tegra (L4T) [58], which consists of the Linux kernel 4.9, a bootloader, and supporting drivers.
-We installed a ROS2-based environment in the normal world.
+We configured the secure world to run the Trusty TEE [47], which allows for easy development of trusted applications.
+The normal world runs Linux for Tegra (L4T) [53], which consists of the Linux kernel 4.9, a bootloader, and supporting drivers.
+We installed a ROS2-based environment in the normal world

-To evaluate the cost of sanitizing video feeds, we consider the setup shown in Figure 6.
-We built a pair of ROS2 applications, the first of which publishes a video feed that the second consumes directly, as shown in Figure 6(a).
+To evaluate the cost of sanitizing video feeds, we consider the setup shown in Figure 4.2.
+We built a pair of ROS2 applications, the first of which publishes a video feed that the second consumes directly, as shown in Figure 4.2(a).
 This is our baseline, which we run with a workload in which the publisher sends a video feed consisting of 250 frames (resolution 320×240 pixels, at 30 frames/second).
 The publisher converts each frame into ROS2's message format, which the subscriber receives and converts back to a video frame.
-We then implemented redirection and sanitization of the video feed as shown in Figure 6(b), in which Sanitizer-FE exclusively subscribes to the feed of the publisher, and redirects the flow to a trusted sanitizer in the secure world.
+We then implemented redirection and sanitization of the video feed as shown in Figure 4.2(b), in which Sanitizer-FE exclusively subscribes to the feed of the publisher, and redirects the flow to a trusted sanitizer in the secure world.
 The trusted sanitizer applies a simple box blur filter to the image.
 We intentionally kept the functionality of the trusted sanitizer simple to show the basic cost of redirection.
-While prior user studies in a related domain have shown that even a simple blur filter can improve the perception of privacy for bystander citizens [40], recent work has shown that some facial features can still be identified with blurring [105].
 More complex image processing logic can obviously be built within the trusted sanitizer, with a corresponding increase in resource consumption.
 The trusted sanitizer returns the modified feed to Sanitizer-FE, from which the subscriber application consumes it.